rsm-gh/build-deb/DEBIAN_BASICS.md

 Publish on October 8, 2014.
 Last Modification on January 11, 2016.
 Hosted on GitHub since 27 April, 2021.

+The concent of this page is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.fr) license.